-This shows the current fuel consumption when the vehicle is traveling at least 10 km/h.
-There are two display modes: "km/L" and "L/100 km".
-To switch the instantaneous fuel consumption display between "km/L" and "L/100 km", push the "SELECT" button for one second.
+This display shows the fuel consumption under the current riding conditions.
+It can be set to either "km/L" or "L/100 km".
+To switch the fuel consumption measurement units, push the "RESET/SELECT" button until the measurement units change.

-"km/L": the distance that can be traveled on 1.0 L of fuel under current riding conditions.
-"L/100 km": The amount of fuel necessary to travel 100 km under current riding conditions.
+• "km/L": the distance that can be traveled on 1.0 L of fuel.

+• "L/100 km": the amount of fuel necessary to travel 100 km.

-- When traveling at speeds under 10 km/h, "." is displayed. - The instantaneous fuel consumption function should be used for general reference only.
+When traveling under 10 km/h (6 mi/h), "\ \.\" is displayed.

+The instantaneous fuel consumption function should be used for general reference only.
 Do not use this figure to estimate the distance that can be traveled on the current tank of fuel.

-Average fuel consumption mode
+FAU87811 Average fuel consumption display